pipt/pipt.github.io/_posts/2013-04-15-rooting-berg-cloud-bridge.md

 ## Step 1 - Physical Access

 Remove the rubber feet covering the screws on the bottom of the bridge, then unscrew the base plate.
 Be careful with the screws - I managed to ruin the head of one of them and had to dremel my way in.
-You should see something like this:

-TODO - PICTURE

-Highlighted is the serial header we'll be using to get console access.

 ## Step 2 - Console Access